 Today, migrating to the cloud, especially through cloud-native architectures such as Microservices, is a multidimensional problem.
-So, without a well-planned, sorted strategy and a well-devised DevOps roadmap in hand, migration could become a futile endeavor.
+So, without a well-planned, sorted strategy and a well-devised DevOps roadmap, migration could become futile.
 You need to consider reliable strategies for adopting Cloud & DevOps architecture that can help deliver competitive strength to your organization and improve customer experiences through an agile & nimble tech platform.

 Here, in this blog, I’ve discussed some important practices of adopting DevOps architecture to enable rapid application delivery, seamless management of Microservices, and hassle-free product release thus allowing your business to scale and exceed customer expectations!

 Before we dive into specific DevOps techniques and approaches to help your business succeed with Microservices, let’s look at some of the core ideas behind these types of architectures:

 - Microservices should be deployed at a faster pace.